 Travel costs and related fees for the Canada Missions and Overseas Missions practicums are estimated and are due and payable in installments.
-A non-refundable/non-receiptable trip deposit of \$700 is due on registration day in the Fall.
+A non-refundable/non-receiptable trip deposit is due during registration.
+Contact Vanguard College for the current amount.